sagemath/sagewiki_to_gh-2022-10-10/days22/cremona/to-do-list.md

    14. Implement a $2$-torsion rank function over number fields.
 Jamie is working on this: #9371.

    15. Given an elliptic curves defined over $K$, determine whether it is isomorphic over $K$ to a curves defined over $\mathbb{Q}$.
 [Get the j_invariant, decide if it is rational, if so construct a curve over Q with that j-invariant, base change itback to K, and test for the quadratic twist.
 All these steps are implemented already.
-See attached example [[attachment:eg.sage]] ]  (Erin)
+See attached example [[attachment:eg.sage]] ]  (Erin - patch posted #9384)